SRSG-Workshops/2024-09-29-machine-learning-novice-sklearn/_episodes/02-regression.md

 ![Inspection of our dataset](../fig/regression_inspect.png)

+> ## Non-Interactive Error?
+> If you get an error along the lines of `UserWarning: FigureCanvasAgg is non-interactive, and thus cannot be shown`, then you don't have a GUI interface for Python installed.
+Exit the Python interpreter and try `pip install PyQt6`.
+{: .callout}

 In this regression example we will create a Linear Regression model that will try to predict `y` values based upon `x` values.